bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 .. rubric:: Productive Setup

-To run an Axon Ivy Engine in production, you must order a :ref:`licence
+To run an Axon Ivy Engine in production, you must order a :ref:`license
-<licence>` for the Axon Ivy Engine and install the Axon Ivy Engine on a system
+<license>` for the Axon Ivy Engine and install the Axon Ivy Engine on a system
 that fulfils the :ref:`system requirements <engine-system-requirements>`.

 You should also be aware of all :ref:`integration <integration>` possibilities.